Overview of 2024 Data

 For Grantmakers:

-- Use the latest resource tracking data to organize within your institutions and make strategic funding decisions to diversify funding sources for grantees, maximize the impact and efficacy of every grant dollar, and help stabilize support for LGBTQ communities and causes in the long term.
+- Use the latest resource tracking data to organize within your institutions and make strategic funding decisions to diversify funding sources for grantees, maximize the impact and efficacy of every grant dollar, and help stabilize support for LGBTQ communities and issues in the long term.

 - Support LGBTQ communities that are not funded at a level that is in line with their lived realities, including lesbians and queer women, as well as intersex, two-spirit, bisexual, and asexual people; people of color who identify as AAPI, Indigenous, or Middle Eastern; those that live in the U.S. territories; queer immigrants and refugees; and sex workers.